 * Other service activities as approved by the SILVER CORD COMMITTEE

-You may propose your own ideas for volunteer service.
+You may propose your own ideas for volunteer service and submit an approval form.

-Any idea not on this list must be approved by the Silver Cord Review Committee.
+Any idea not on the list must be approved by the Silver Cord Review Committee.

 Non-acceptable Service Areas